CompuTec/computec-docs/docs/appengine/administrators-guide/configuration-and-administration/installation.md

         <div>
         <u></u>

-        - Open **Microsoft SQL Server Mangement Studio** on your computer and log in.
+        - Open **Microsoft SQL Server Management Studio** on your computer and log in.
         - Look for the **Programmability** folder, right-click on it and use filtering to find the **SBO_SP_PostTransactionNotice** procedure in your database.

             ![a screen showing where to find the procedure in ms sql](./media/installation/2444-appengine-setup-activation-mssql-filtering.png)